spacer

-You Wanted to Know: Do Indians Live in Tepees?
+You Wanted to Know: Do Indians Live in Teepees?

 This is the first installment in our Q&A series called You Wanted to Know.
 It is based on the book by Anton Truer titled Everything You Wanted to Know About Indians But Were Afraid to Ask.
 The excerpts we use from the book are published here with permission.
 They are partial in nature and do not represent Anton’s complete answer to the question.